 Oatmeal in the Victorian Toilette

 It’s true.
 Oatmeal was in the Victorian Toilette.
-Oatmeal is still in our toiletries today in homemade and in brand-name products.
+Oatmeal is still in our homemade and brand-name toiletries.

-Oatmeal Bath Sachets (calling for ground oatmeal, castile [sic] soap, etc.).
-The Buffalo Commercial of Buffalo, New York on November 16, 1893.
+Oatmeal Bath Sachets.
+Recipe calls for ground oatmeal, castile [sic] soap, etc. The Buffalo Commercial of Buffalo, New York on November 16, 1893.

 Unsightly Suntan or Freckles?
 Oatmeal to the rescue!